-- Turn the control knob clockwise to increase the value or turn counter-clockwise to decrease the value.
+- 3. Turn the control knob clockwise to increase the value or turn counter-clockwise to decrease the value.
 For this example we will change the setpoint from 100 to 110.

-Click the control in to save the new setpoint - value.
-4. Repeat the procedure to change the other setpoint values.
+Click the control in to save the new setpoint - Click the control in to save the new setpoint value. - 4.
+Repeat the procedure to change the other setpoint values.

-- A - If you turn the control knob but do not save the setpoint value, after a few seconds the screen will revert to its previous settings.
+• If you turn the control knob but do not save the setpoint value, after a few seconds the screen will revert to its previous settings.